What Is ESG?

 It’s also crucial to understand the data and information available on ESG factors; this will vary by company and industry.
 When researching potential ESG investments, you want to make sure a company has a clear and publicly-available ESG policy and regularly discloses its ESG performance.
 Additionally, it can be helpful to look at third-party scores to determine a company’s ESG performance.

-There is no “right” way to invest in ESG companies.
-What matters most is that you are comfortable with the companies you are investing in and believe in their ability to create long-term value.
+Thus, it’s fair to say that there is no “right” way to invest in ESG companies.
+What matters most is that you have done your own research; you are comfortable with the companies you are investing in; and you believe in their ability to create long-term value.

 Investors interested in making ESG investments can use the SoFi app to help.
-With SoFi Invest®, you can trade stocks and ETFs to build an ESG portfolio.
-And if you’re not ready to pick stocks and ETFs by yourself, SoFi’s automated investing robo-advisor will build a portfolio for you with no SoFi management fee.
+When you open an Active Invest account with SoFi Invest®, you can trade stocks and ETFs to build an ESG portfolio.
+SoFi doesn’t charge commissions (although operating expense ratios and other fees may apply to exchange-traded funds), and SoFi members have access to complimentary advice from financial professionals.

 2) Active Investing—The Active Investing platform is owned by SoFi Securities LLC.
 Clearing and custody of all securities are provided by APEX Clearing Corporation.